Entropy production of active particles in underdamped regime: Introduction

 \section{Introduction}

 In this work we study the entropy production rate $\Pi$ \cite{Rosen60,Schnakenberg76,Tome06,Leonid10,Tome12,Cates16,Shankar18,Schmidt19,Pruessner20,Razin20,Pruessner21} within underdamped dynamics for three canonical models of active particles.
 Contributions of inertia are expected to play role in the regime where the persistence time of active motion $\tau$ is comparable to or smaller than the inertial relaxation time $\tau_r$.
-Even if this regime might not accessible to experimental systems, the inclusion of inertia is necessary to recover a correct behavior in the limit $\tau \to 0$.
+Even if this regime may be inaccessible to experimental systems, the inclusion of inertia is necessary to recover a correct behavior in the limit $\tau \to 0$.

-Our interest to understand the role of inertia in the regime $\tau \lesssim \tau_r$ is motivated by a recently made observation that for the run-and-tumble (RTP) and active Brownian particle (ABP) models the entropy production rate formulated within overdamped dynamics is maximal when $\tau=0$ (implying a maximal distance from equilibrium) \cite{Frydel22a}.
+Our interest to understand the role of inertia is motivated by a recently made observation that for the run-and-tumble (RTP) and active Brownian particle (ABP) models the entropy production rate formulated within overdamped dynamics is maximal when $\tau=0$ (implying a maximal distance from equilibrium) \cite{Frydel22a}.
 At the same time, the stationary distribution recovers a Boltzmann functional form (indicative of equilibrium).
-Simple physical arguments suggest that this behavior is a result of defining $\Pi$ within incomplete dynamics that ignores inertia.
+The present work shows that this inconsistency of conclusions is eliminated if $\Pi$ is defined in the underdapmed dynamic regime, where as a result of inertia $\Pi$ vanishes at $\tau=0$.

-The reason why overdamped dynamics predicts a maximal value of $\Pi$ as $\tau\to 0$ is as follows.
+The reason why $\Pi$ defined in the overdamped regime attains a maximal value in the limit $\tau\to 0$ is as follows.
+The RTP and ABP active motion is determined by two parameters, the constant magnitude of a swimming velocity $v_0$, and the persistence time $\tau$.
 In the limit $\tau\to 0$, the swimming direction of an active particle changes very fast.
 As a result, an active motion fails to produce a net displacement in a particle position.
 This, effectively, suppresses active motion and explains the emergence of a Boltzmann distribution.
-At sufficiently small length scales, however, a particle can be observed to move, since in the overdamped regime the velocity of an active motion is independent $\tau$.
-And because within such small length scales the external potential is constant, it is as if an active particle found itself in unconfined environment.
+The suppression, however, is only apparent and not real, since the magnitude of a velocity in the overdamped regime remains constant. {At length scales comparable to or smaller than $v_0 \tau$, an active motion can still be detected as a kind of erratic vibration, since the magnitude of a velocity of active motion is constant.} And if the volume element where this "vibration" occurs is sufficiently small for an external potential to remain constant, it is as if an active particle found itself in unconfined environment.
 Unimpeded by any confinement, the entropy production attains a maximal value.